goodloop/autoware_auto_mirror/docs/usage/odd-demos/autonomous-valet-parking.md

 @warning If the machine is oversubscribed by running both the simulation and the autonomous-driving stack, expect a performance degradation due to latencies, for example in the localization module.

+# Prerequisites {#avpdemo-prerequisites}

+To run this demo, the following inputs are needed:

+- A point-cloud map of a carpark, for localization.
+- An HDMap (vector map) of a carpark, for navigation.

+If @ref lgsvl is set up as explained, these two components should be available out of the box in simulation.

+@todo Do we have the list of requirements on the map?
+It's seems quite vague here and I'm sure the demo would just fail if some subtle detail in the map is off

 ## Setup and launching

-- A simulated world of a carpark, if the demo will be run on a simulator.
-- A simulated version of your car.

-The AVP demo can be run in the LGSVL simulator.
-You can use the included sample carpark, or your own carpark.
-If using your own carpark, you will need to provide a simulated world for it as described in @ref avpdemo-prerequisites.

 -# @ref installation-and-development-install-ade.
--# Follow the instructions on the @ref lgsvl page to install, launch, and configure a vehicle and simulation using the AutonomousStuff Parking Lot map (AS Parking Lot).
+-# Follow the instructions on the @ref lgsvl page to install, launch, and configure a vehicle and simulation using the AutonomousStuff Parking Lot map.
 -# In a new terminal, run the launch file for Milestone 3:

         $ ade enter
         ade$ source /opt/AutowareAuto/setup.bash
         ade$ ros2 launch autoware_auto_avp_demo ms3_sim.launch.py

+## Initializing the localization

+## Controlling the vehicle through a web interface

+Open `http://127.0.0.1:8000/` on the host system in a web browser to send goal poses to the vehicle.
+This requires that

+- the vehicle is manually driven to the location on the map indicated in the image below
+- the stack was initialized and can localize in the map

+@image html images/avp-web-interface.png "Autonomous valet parking web interface"

 TODO describe how to initialize localization, what to do as a user

-# Prerequisites {#avpdemo-prerequisites}

-To run this demo, the following inputs are needed:

-- A point-cloud map of a carpark, for localization.
-- An HDMap (vector map) of a carpark, for navigation.

 # Hardware requirements